 It is prudent that you share the draft of the transcript for them to review before having it printed.
 Also, only use such content to support your stories or research.

 Edit and Have a Professional Proofread Your eBook

-When reading your eBook, your podcast listeners expect the same tone you usually use.
+When reading your eBook, podcast listeners expect the same tone you usually use.
 They will only connect with it if the digital book resonates with your thoughts as you express them in your show.
 As such, it is important to maintain consistency and write in the same tone.

 While at it, make sure to include an introduction and a conclusion for your digital book.
-This will help the audience immerse themselves in the book and get closure for the topic without getting bored.
+This will help the audience immerse themselves in the book and get closure for the topic without boredom.
 Once your first draft is ready, have an editor go through it to proofread and improve your writing to make it suitable for publishing.

 Polish and Copyright Your Book

-Also, get a decent cover and an attractive layout design fit for the reader.
+Also, get a decent cover and an attractive layout design for the reader.
 Luckily, the publishing house you choose can help you with this step.
 Remember, if you try to cut costs by not having it go through the proper channels will only result in a book that will not do much in selling your brand.
 Have experts guide you in publishing something worth the value of the reader’s money.

 Launch Your Book and Start Earning

 There you have it.
 Those are the five processes involved in repurposing your podcast and converting it into an income-generating eBook.
-As far as transcription is concerned, you can rely on professional speech-to-text providers such as AJJIN Transcription for a quick turnaround along with a guarantee of 99 per cent accuracy.
+As far as transcription is concerned, you can rely on professional speech-to-text providers such as AJJIN Transcription for a quick turnaround and a guarantee of 99 per cent accuracy.